Blue Beetle Director Praises Cast for Skipping DCU Movie’s Premiere: ‘They Are Heroes’ - Comic Book Movies and Superhero Movie News - SuperHeroHype

 Soto spoke to fans at the star-free red carpet event for Blue Beetle’s premiere at TCL Chinese Theatre in Hollywood.
 The movie’s cast, including star Xolo Maridueña, did not attend the event in solidarity with their fellow actors on the picket lines as the SAG-AFTRA strike continues.
 While the absence of the cast was known to everyone, Soto took the moment to acknowledge them for taking a stand during this historical moment in the movie industry.

 “They cannot be here today.
 But you know what?
-They’re fighting the good fight,” Soto said via Variety.
+They’re fighting the good fight,” Soto told Variety.
 “It’s very important that we understand that they are heroes right now.
 They’re sacrificing this big opportunity to see themselves.”

 Soto continued by encouraging moviegoers to embrace the diverse themes that Blue Beetle has to offer.
 “We put our heart and soul into [‘Blue Beetle’] because we want you guys to feel welcome to our stories,” Soto said.
 “Don’t fear Spanish, don’t fear Mexican heritage, don’t fear Latino heritage.
 We want you guys to join the party with us.”